metadatacenter/cedar-docker-build/cedar-frontend-content/README.md

-Docker version of the CEDAR Component Distribution served by Nginx
+Docker version of the CEDAR Content Distribution served by Nginx

 # For end-users